The wisdom of Dr. Seuss never gets old.

 8 Unique Resources for Learning How to Read in Russian

-You can learn Russian while also learning something new, such as Russian cooking or Russian fairytales.
+You can learn the Russian language while also learning something new, such as Russian cooking or Russian fairytales.
 You can also learn Russian while sitting back and enjoying a movie with subtitles.

 Russian Children’s Books